wpeventmanager/wp-event-manager/readme.txt

 == Changelog ==

+= 3.1.16 [Sep 15TH, 2020] =

+* Added - Separate venue listing with dashbaord.
+* Fixed - Organizer and venue adding at submit an event page.
+* Fixed - Widget sorting by time.

 = 3.1.15 [Aug 25TH, 2020] =

 * Fixed - Migration from event meta to separte organizer improved.